rf20008/TheDiscordMathBotRepo/TERMS_AND_CONDITIONS.md

 ### 3.3: COPYRIGHT DISCLAIMER

 When you submit anything that The Discord Math Problem Bot needs to process (i.e: problems, quizzes, appeals, responses, solutions) to this bot, you (the user of the bot) give me (ay136416 / rf20008) a perpetual, royalty-free, worldwide, non-revocable, etc. license with enough rights to allow me to use this bot to process, store, show, etc. the problem in order for the bot to function properly.
 However, you don't necessarily transfer ownership to me, and you still get credit for this problem wherever the bot shows it.
-Also, the license you give me will survive the termination of this bot.
+Also, the license you give me will survive the termination of this bot and/or your relationship with me.

 ## 4: Selling stuff
 Notwithstanding the relevant portions of the GPLv3 and applicable law, you must not sell things related to my bot.